I'm Leaving It Up to You: Dale and Grace version

 "I'm Leaving It Up to You" first became popular when recorded by the duo Dale and Grace in 1963.
 Their version became a #1 hit in the United States on the Billboard Hot 100 for two weeks in late 1963, replacing "Deep Purple" by Nino Tempo & April Stevens but ending up one position lower than that record on the 1963 end-of-the-year chart.
-This situation was the first time that a duet immediately succeeded another duet at the top spot.

 The single also spent two weeks atop the easy listening chart.
 It was the #1 song on the Billboard Hot 100 chart when President John F. Kennedy was assassinated in Dallas, Texas.
 Dale and Grace were in Dallas on the day of the murder.
 The duo was scheduled to perform that night as part of Dick Clark's Caravan of Stars (with Bobby Rydell, Jimmy Clanton, and Brian Hyland) and had waved to the president's motorcade from a vantage point near their hotel, moments before the assassination.
 Needless to say, Dick Clark's Caravan of Stars was cancelled that night, as was the next night in Oklahoma.